Skip to main content

 Accelerated TMS

 A protocol that delivers multiple TMS sessions per day over a compressed timeframe (typically 1-5 days instead of 6 weeks), based on the Stanford SAINT protocol.
-Aims to achieve faster symptom relief.

 Active Motor Threshold

 The minimum TMS intensity required to produce a motor evoked potential while the target muscle is under voluntary contraction.
-Used less commonly than resting motor threshold for calibration.

 Adjunctive Therapy